Falsgrave: History

 Falsgrave is recorded in the Domesday Book as being in the wapentake of Dic (later Pickering Lythe), with twenty villagers and belonging to King William, though at the Conquest, it was the property of Earl Morcar, who had ousted Tosti in 1065.
 During the Harrying of the North between 1069 and 1071, most of the Manor of Falsgrave was laid to waste, though to what extent is unknown especially in relation to the coastal areas.
 Domesday recorded the name as Walesgrif, which means Pit or hollow by the hill.
 The first part derives from Old Norse Hvalr (a personal name), and the second part is from the same language gryfia meaning pit.
 In 1086, the area was owned by King William, but its value, and the number of ploughs, had depreciated.
 Around 1106, the area became part of what was known as the wapentake of Pickering Lythe.
 Scarborough developed separately from Falsgrave, however in 1201, King John granted 60 acre of fields to the newer settlement from Falsgrave.

 The Manor of Falsgrave was historically an extensive and important administrative manor in the area, with lands stretching as far north as Staintondale, as far south as Filey, and as far west as Wykeham (Steintun, Fieulac and Wicham respectively in the Domesday survey).
 The Manor of Falsgrave had 21 villages under its legal control (known as soke in Medieval times.
 In 1256, King Henry III enacted a charter that stated "..to the burgesses of Escardeburgh [Scarborough], the enlargement of the said borough, by adding the Manor of Whallesgrave [Falsgrave], with all the lands, pastures, mills, pools, and all other things to the same manor belonging..."
 However, in 1377, King Richard II issued an edict so that Walesgrif would be annexed to the town of Scarborough, ceasing its status as a village, and eventually becoming a suburb of Scarborough.

 In 1624, a bond was agreed between the town of Scarborough and one George Fletcher (a plumber) to maintain a steady flow of water from Falsgrave through a lead pipe to the town.
 However, during the English Civil War, the pipe was plundered by soldiers and needed frequent replacement.
 During 1648, Falsgrave was where the Parliamentarian side gathered to besiege the Royalists in Scarborough Castle.
 They succeeded in December 1648.
-The nearby hills of Falsgrave Moor (or Common), were enclosed in 1774.
+The nearby hills of Falsgrave Moor (or Common), were enclosed in 1774 by the Falsgrave Inclosure Act 1773 (13 Geo.
+3. c.
+59 Pr.).

 In December 1914, during the First World War raid on Scarborough, several shells fire from German ships out at sea rained down on Falsgrave including the park.
 There were no reports of casualties, but many ares suffered significant damage.